Tools for Business Intelligence (BI) Reporting

 Power BI Consulting

 Power BI is a cloud-based, self-service BI application that allows users to create and share dashboards or reports that combine queries, data connections, and visualizations for analyzing data from multiple sources.
 Underlying technology and features of Power BI are found in Excel Power Pivot, Power Query, Power View, and Power Map.
-The standard and desktop versions of Power BI and free and the Power BI Pro version is available by subscription.
+The desktop version of Power BI is free and the Power BI Pro and Power BI Enterprise versions are available by subscription.
 All versions are available as native apps for Android smart phones and tablets, Apple iPhones and iPads, iOS devices, and Windows 10 devices.

 Each tile in a Power BI dashboard takes you to the underlying report